Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \begin{proof} The same argument as for \cite[Theorem 5.4.1]{LL} shows that any such $\cF$ is pulled back from the small Tate category of $S$.
-Then we may conclude by applying \cite[Lemma 3.5.1]{LL}, with the following remark: In \cite{LL} the case $\ell=2$ is excluded because of \cite[Remark 3.5.4]{LL} which claims that $\Ext^1_{\F_2}(\F_2, \F_2) \neq 0$, however this is clearly false, so we may also take $\ell=2$. \end{proof}
+This category is generated by locally constant sheaves, since ULA complexes relative to the identity map are locally constant \cite[Proposition IV.2.9]{FS}, and $S$ has no higher cohomology.
+Then we may conclude by applying the argument of \cite[\S 3.5.1]{LL}, with the following remark: In \cite{LL} the case $\ell=2$ is excluded because of \cite[Remark 3.5.4]{LL} which claims that $\Ext^1_{\F_2}(\F_2, \F_2) \neq 0$, however this is clearly false, so we may also take $\ell=2$. \end{proof}